Death of Gerry Ryan: Other public figures

-Ordinary people
+Public

 1,300 people honoured Ryan with a minute of silence after his death was announced during a talent contest in Ibiza, with a TG4 TV crew who were filming the event also capturing this moment.

 Nearly 20,000 people visited a Facebook tribute page in the first hours of the news.
 By the end of the weekend at least 40,000 people had signed the Facebook page and thousands of e-mails and texts were delivered to RTÉ 2fm.

 RTÉ announced its radio centre at its headquarters at Montrose in Donnybrook would open on 1 May from 12:00 until 18:00, to give people an opportunity to sign a book of condolence in Ryan's memory.
 Hundreds of people of all ages and from all backgrounds queued in extreme weather conditions to sign the book, located on a table beside a black-and-white photograph of the broadcaster inside a black frame and a card from RTÉ broadcaster Joe Duffy with the message: "You are the best and the brightest".
 The Irish Times suggested 2,000 people signed their name that day.
 The public queued again at the radio centre for the same time period the following day, with The Irish Times saying 1,000 had signed their names on this day.
 The newspaper later said more than 4,000 people had signed books of condolence at the RTÉ radio centre.
 More than 7,000 texts and Twitter messages sent in by the public were later left beside the books by RTÉ.

 More books of condolence was then opened by Lord Mayor of Dublin Emer Costello at the Mansion House from noon on 3 May for a three-day period, with people queuing as early as one hour before the building opened.
 Signatories included comedian Brendan O'Carroll, Fianna Fáil politician Seán Haughey, social activist Stanislaus Kennedy (Sister Stan), Ryan's agent Noel Kelly and broadcaster Ryan Tubridy, who queued "as a listener and a friend".
 O'Carroll compared the death to his discovery as a child that Nelson's Pillar had been blown up.
 There were addresses from across the island, including Northern Ireland.
 Many left in tears.

-By the day of the funeral the number of people to have signed books of condolence for Ryan had reached 10,000, according to The Irish Times.
+By the day of the funeral, the number of people to have signed books of condolence for Ryan had reached 10,000, according to The Irish Times.

 Ryan's family requested that any member of the public wishing to send flowers might make a charitable donation in his memory instead.